mogtofu33/gitlab-ci-drupal/docs/advanced-usage.md

 unknown type hint from Phpstan.

-To autoload contrib code, copy the `.gitlab-ci/phpstan.neon` file from this project to your `.gitlab-ci/` folder and add the parameter [autoload_directories or autoload_files](https://phpstan.org/config-reference#autoloading), with absolute path based on `/var/www/html/web` for example:
+To autoload contrib code, copy the `.gitlab-ci/phpstan.neon` file from this project to your `.gitlab-ci/` folder and add the parameter [scanDirectories or scanFiles](https://phpstan.org/user-guide/discovering-symbols#third-party-code-outside-of-composer-dependencies), with absolute path based on `/var/www/html/web` for example:

 ```yaml